 - Do I need a permit for a temporary dumpster?

-- Are there any materials that I should not put in the dumpster?
+- Are there any materials that I cannot put in the dumpster?

 - Can I request additional pickups, and how much do they cost?

-The last step of course is to start throwing out your trash.
-Whether you ordered a temporary roll off dumpster or a permanent waste container, you should be able to start filling it up as soon as it arrives.
+The last step is to get rid of your garbage!
+Whether you ordered a temporary roll off dumpster or a permanent waste container, you'll be able to start filling it up as soon as it arrives.

-Have a few questions about renting a dumpster?
-Give Dumpsters.com a call at 844-444-DUMP today and we'll answer any questions you have about the dumpster rental process.
+Still need help renting a dumpster?
+Give Dumpsters.com a call and we'll answer any questions you have about the dumpster rental process.